 - Better employee retention: Because of the accuracy of ATS, companies can hire the right person for the job.
 Thus, the employee and the employer both are in a win-win situation and can deliver better performance.
-ATS also helps companies manage employee records for them to easily track employee performance, progress, etc…
+ATS also helps companies manage employee records so they to easily track employee performance, progress, etc.

 Impact of ATS on business

 Just by using ATS, a small business can save as much as $10,000, which is huge.
-Most recruiters feel that the quality of hires has increased whereas the time taken for the entire process has reduced by using ATS.
-This has enabled recruiters (including managers, HR, senior developers, etc.) to focus on business rather than worrying about details of the hiring process.
-The hiring process has seen a complete overhaul and businesses can onboard and trains new employees faster.
+Most recruiters feel that the quality of hires has increased, whereas the time taken for the entire process has been reduced by using ATS.
+This has enabled recruiters (including managers, HR, senior developers, etc.) to focus on business rather than worrying about the details of the hiring process.
+The hiring process has seen a complete overhaul, and businesses can onboard and train new employees faster.

 - Stand-alone ATS: This type of ATS can be desktop based or cloud-based.
 If you are fully managing the hiring process, processing applications, and customizing workflows, stand-alone ATS will be the ideal choice for you.